 All homework should be meaningful and serve as an extension of classroom activities.
 All homework should be evaluated by the teacher and should be equated to the total classroom performance of the individual student.
 Homework assignments should be used to provide additional experiences that will enhance learning and strengthen the self-discipline needed.
-Parents can check homework assignments and keep updated on class and school activities on the LHS website (www.leb.k12.in.us/lhs and by individual Skyward Family Access.
+Parents can check homework assignments and keep updated on class and school activities on the LHS website (www.leb.k12.in.us/lhs), by individual Skyward Family Access, and by being connected to the Canvas Parent Portal.
+Call the main office to obtain directions about how to access the Canvas Parent Portal to see the calendar of assignments due for your student.